 Laser Lens Replacement

-The natural lens in the eye becomes harder with advancing age and in turn fails to change shape adequately to alter focus for near.
-A change in shape is necessary when looking at near objects e.g. reading a book or ipad.
 The natural lens functions inadequately and the condition is termed by some as “Dysfunctional Lens Syndrome” (DLS).
-This lens becomes progressively harder and in turn near focus deteriorates further with advancing age.
+The crystalline lens becomes progressively harder and in turn near focus deteriorates further with advancing age.
 Reading glasses which become progressively stronger are needed to be able to see.
 This condition is also called Presbyopia.

 “Replacement of the poorly functioning natural lens with a high performance lens implant can result in complete spectacle independence!”